cafeamericano/myStudyHelper/README.md

 ## Technologies Used

 This application is built on NodeJS.
 It uses MySQL for its database and Express for routing.
-HandlebarsJS serves as the templating engine while Firebase provides user authentication.
+HandlebarsJS serves as the templating engine while Firebase provides user authentication. jQuery and AJAX calls are heavily used throughout the application, and graphs are provided by utilizing the ChartsJS API.